staabm/staabm.github.io/_posts/2024-11-17-phpstan-performance-on-different-hardware.md

 Apple MacBook M2 Pro (2023), 12‑Core CPU, 1 TB SSD, 16 GB RAM (on full battery)
 - 75-85 seconds

+-> opcache on the CLI does not affect the app, as long as you don't use filebased caching.

 #### Running windows11x64 23H2

 ```